-Due to EU regulations, the rules of value-added tax are harmonised for the most part, and many non-EU Member States are also trying to align themselves with the Community system.
-However, the applicable tax rates show significant differences.
-In 2023, general tax rates averaged around 20% in the region.
-The normal VAT rate of 25% and 27%, effective in Croatia and Hungary respectively, still count as especially high.
+Due to EU regulations, the rules of value-added tax are harmonized for the most part, and many non-EU Member States are also trying to align themselves with the Community system.
+However, applicable tax rates show significant differences.
+In 2024, general tax rates averaged around 20% in the region.
+The normal VAT rate of 25% and 27%, effective in Croatia and Hungary, respectively, still count as especially high.
 Examining the reduced tax rates provides an even more diverse image.
 Many countries have introduced two reduced rates, which is the maximum permitted by Directive 2006/112/EC (VAT Directive).
+VAT group taxation is available in Hungary, Austria, Germany, the Czech Republic, Estonia, Latvia, North Macedonia, Poland, Romania, and Slovakia.
+An increasing number of jurisdictions in the region are implementing new systems to improve compliance and reduce fraud, such as electronic invoicing, online VAT registration and filing, and real-time reporting.